Real Estate Seller Leads

 Leads Generated Still Need to Be Converted

-This post is an exploration of 18 of the top online real estate lead generation companies in the US and Canada.
+This post is an exploration of 18 of the best online real estate lead generation companies in the US and Canada.
 And 2 more including Zillow Leads.
-There’s more new lead generation startups arriving every week.
+There’s more new lead generation companies arriving every week.

 Acquiring leads this way won’t hurt, however converting leads has a lot to do with brand image.
 Even if they agree to work with you right away on the phone call, they will Google you online and visit your website.
 Who wouldn’t?
 Trust, transparency, responsiveness, and proven competence are what motivate them.